Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 ### Spread the word

 We are always looking for someone who can help with the project or one of the other projects in our organization.
-If you do not feel like you can contribute yourself, maybe you know someone who can:vulcan_salute:
+If you do not feel like you can contribute yourself, maybe you know someone who can :vulcan_salute:

 ## :dart: Pull Requests